ozerelkerem/Arithmetic-Solver/README.md

+﻿VY5-15011090

-﻿Input : (You should leave a space between two character.
+Input : (You should leave a space between two character.
 Line should finish with ';' character)

 a = 3 ;